Reinfosec-Resploit/Resploit/README.md

-# Resploit - Network and Security Scanning Tool
+# Resploit- Understanding Telecom networks and analyzing the security of core networks in a telecom deployment
- Resploit is a GUI-based network and security scanning tool built with Python and PyQt5.
-It supports popular tools like Nmap, Wireshark, and Metasploit, allowing users to easily select tools, choose predefined scan options, input custom arguments, and view command output—all within a user-friendly interface.
-Perfect for quick, efficient scans.
+Resploit is a GUI-based telecom network penetration testing tool built with Python and PyQt5.
+Designed specifically for analyzing and testing the security of core telecom network deployments, Resploit integrates with widely used tools like Nmap, Wireshark, and Metasploit.
+It enables users to assess vulnerabilities in telecom infrastructure with predefined scan options, custom arguments, and a user-friendly interface—ideal for auditing and hardening telecom network components.

 ## Table of Contents